iremckmkl/C-examples/README.md

    printf("total=%d",total);

 }
-#the program that computes of square
+#the program that computes area and environment of square

 #include <stdio.h>
 int main() {